fbaube/h2c-demo/README.md

 As described [here](https://my.f5.com/manage/s/article/K47440400), h2c has
 two elements:

-1) **Upgrade** from HTTP/1.1: When a client does not have prior knowledge about server h2c support, it makes a request to an HTTP URI in HTTP/1.1 and includes an Upgrade header field with the h2c token, for example `Upgrade: h2c`.
+1) **Upgrade** from HTTP/1.1: <br/>
+When a client has no prior knowledge about a server's h2c support, it makes a request to an HTTP URI in HTTP/1.1 and includes an `Upgrade` header field with the h2c token, i.e. `Upgrade: h2c`.
 A server that supports HTTP/2 responds with an HTTP/1.1 `101` (Switching Protocols) response and _Hey, presto!_ the exchange proceeds in HTTP/2.

-2) **Prior knowledge** that a server supports h2c: The client initiates HTTP/2 messages directly after the TCP handshake without an initial HTTP/1.1 exchange.
+2) **Prior knowledge** that a server supports h2c: <br/>
+The client initiates HTTP/2 messages directly after the TCP handshake without an initial HTTP/1.1 exchange.

 Standard golang code supports HTTP2 but does not directly support H2C; H2C support lies in package `golang.org/x/net/http2/h2c`.